Trimming Spider plant roots is essential and can be achieved by removing the unwanted and damaged roots using sharp scissors.

 It happens with most indoor plants because it’s quite a task to keep up with their water and light requirements.

-If your plant leaves are turning yellow, you should definitely have a look at the roots.
+If your plant leaves are turning yellow, you should have a look at the roots.

-There might be root rot or dry roots condition in the soil, leading to issues with your plant leaves.
+The soil might have rot or dry root conditions, leading to issues with your plant leaves.

 Hence, you must confirm the problem by uprooting the plant.